Knowledge base

 To increase the security level of your Infomaniak account:

-- Click here to access the management of two-step verification on the Infomaniak Manager.
+- Click here to access the management of two-factor authentication on the Infomaniak Manager.

 - Display and choose the authentication method from:

-- The app kAuth for iOS / Android devices to simply tap a push notification YES / NO to authorize or deny the connection
+- the app kAuth for iOS / Android devices to simply press a YES / NO push notification to authorize or not the connection

 - YubiKey (from Yubico)

-- SMS reception (only for countries CH / FR / BE / DE) to obtain a unique connection code at a given time
+- SMS reception (only for CH / FR / BE / DE countries) to obtain a unique connection code at a given time

 Follow the on-screen instructions to complete the procedure.

-Once strong authentication is activated, to access certain tools (such as synchronization tools) it is necessary to create application passwords.
+Once strong authentication is enabled, to access certain tools (such as synchronization), it is necessary to create application passwords.

-There is no need to call Infomaniak as they do not have any of your codes & passwords in their possession.
-For any help request regarding 2FA, refer to this other guide.
+It is not necessary to call Infomaniak, which does not have any of your codes & passwords in its possession.
+For any assistance request regarding 2FA, refer to this other guide.

-To request not to save cookies when closing browser windows, and thus request authentication each time you access the Infomaniak Manager when you restart the browser…
+To request not to keep cookies when closing browser windows, and therefore request authentication each time you access the Infomaniak Manager when you restart the browser...

 … on Chrome